mattdistefano/accessibility-training/readme.md

 ### Semantic markup and separation of concerns

 Developers should understand the meaning of different tags and choose them carefully.
 Remember: HTML is a language for adding structure and meaning to content - it's not just about putting that content on the screen.
-A surprisingly large portion of accessibility issues can be traced back to bad markup choices.
+A surprisingly large number of accessibility issues can be traced back to bad markup choices.
 In fact, much of this document concerns little more than proper use of HTML.
 Know your tags!

 Likewise, maintain a separation of content and styling.
 This doesn't just mean avoiding inline styles - it means choosing tags based on their semantics rather than their default styles.